nkieft/6DOF/README.md

+# PARADISE
-# Performance Analysis of Rockets through Assessment of Dynamics In Simulated Environment
+## Performance Analysis of Rockets through Assessment of Dynamics In Simulated Environment